top of page

 RT | OREGON | 6’5 | 315

-Strengths: Cornelius is a big and athletic tackle with high-upside traits.
-He’s very active with his hands, and he understand how to utilize them as a winning mechanism.
-Cornelius shows good power in his game—providing an anchor in pass-protection, and an ability to drive in the run game.
-He can get out in space and effectively make plays on the second-level Weaknesses: Cornelius plays very upright and I’d like to see him maintain a lower pad level.
-Additionally he can improve the consistent angles he takes in space Bottom Line: Cornelius has the tools and athleticism to succeed at tackle if he can clean up some technical stuff.
+Strengths: Cornelius is a big, athletic tackle with high-upside traits.
+He’s very active with his hands and knows how to use them effectively to gain an advantage.
+He shows good power, anchoring well in pass protection and driving defenders in the run game.
+He also moves well in space and can make plays at the second level.
+Weaknesses: He tends to play too upright and would benefit from better pad level.
+His angles in space can be inconsistent and need refinement.
+Bottom Line: Cornelius has the tools, frame, and athleticism to develop into a solid rotational depth piece if he can clean up the technical aspects of his game.

 N/A